validator-labs/validator-plugin-network/README.md

 3. Validate TCP connections to arbitrary host + port(s), optionally through an HTTP proxy
 4. Check each IP in a given range (starting IP + next N IPs) to ensure that they're all unallocated
 5. Check that the default NIC has an MTU of at least X, where X is the provided MTU
+6. Check that each file in a list of URLs is available and publicly accessible by any HTTP client, unless the client were behind a firewall that would prevent it from connecting to the host in the URL.

 Each `NetworkValidator` CR is (re)-processed every two minutes to continuously ensure that your network matches the expected state.

 See the [samples](https://github.com/validator-labs/validator-plugin-network/tree/main/config/samples) directory for example `NetworkValidator` configurations.

+## Adding CA certs

+For HTTP fule rules, you can add client CA certs to use by doing either of the following:

+1. While installing the plugin, in `values.yaml`, you can set set `proxy` to add a CA cert to the system cert pool.
+2. While applying `NetworkValidator`s, in their specs, you can set `caCerts` to provide additional CA certs to be applied on top of the system cert pool.
+The certs can be provided inline or via secrets.

+For TCP connection rules, you can add a client CA cert to use by doing the following:

+1. While installing the plugin, in `values.yaml`, you can set set `proxy` to add a CA cert to the system cert pool.

 ## Installation
 The Network validator plugin is meant to be [installed by validator](https://github.com/validator-labs/validator/tree/gh_pages#installation) (via a ValidatorConfig), but it can also be installed directly as follows: